M1jid/Convertor/README.md

 ## Introduction

 Plate Data Processing is a Python script designed to extract and manipulate data from XML files containing plate information.
-It converts this data into a more accessible format and copies associated images for further analysis or processing.
+It converts the data into a more accessible format and copies the related images for further analysis or processing.
+This code is made for Iranian license plates to convert the Persian classes in the xml file to the yolot file.

 ## Installation